 Don’t mind everyone looking at you, you’re just embracing your style girly :)

 One tip I’d give you is maybe you can create a setting in your room/house, and always shoot your outfit in that one spot so it becomes like a cool consistent style photo spot.

 I’d say find one indoor spot where the settings stay about the same.
 This way you can more easily get a steady quality in all your pics.
 Like the one SF Street Style suggests.

 If you want to go outside you will need the nerve and patience to take more than a few shots probably to get what you want.
-So I wouold graduate myself into outdoors, practise inside and when you have the confidence and know your angles head for the great outdoors :)posted over 2 years ago
+So I wouold graduate myself into outdoors, practise inside and when you have the confidence and know your angles head for the great outdoors :)posted almost 6 years ago

 For me, I always take outdoor photos in places that I know are… (1) secluded, with hardly any people; and (2) has a flat surface for me to put my camera.
-BTW, you can buy mini tripods at the dollar store – that’s where I got mine. :)posted over 2 years ago
+BTW, you can buy mini tripods at the dollar store – that’s where I got mine. :)posted almost 6 years ago

-haha! i can relate so much with you… it feels really awkward especially if you reside here in metro manila, you might as well get mugged while taking a self fashion photo shoot…, it’s really best if you take photo shoots of yourself in parks, where it’s a bit safer…posted over 2 years ago
+haha! i can relate so much with you… it feels really awkward especially if you reside here in metro manila, you might as well get mugged while taking a self fashion photo shoot…, it’s really best if you take photo shoots of yourself in parks, where it’s a bit safer…posted almost 6 years ago

 I find myself sometimes in this situation …and as my bf takes my pictures in the city is okei.
 But sometimes I have to go out and ask my sister to shoot me and we’re searching for places that are not so populated, cuz here in Romania people look at you anyway akward on the street so it’s kinda difficult.
 Anyway sometimes we wait for people to go and them take the shot in order not to enter the background.
 I would like to have someone passioned for photography and take my pics everyday. arghhhposted almost 6 years ago